 IS was formed to meet the educational goals of families who wished to be highly involved in their students' education, but still benefit from the talent, community, and resources offered by credentialed teachers and an award-winning public school.
 The parents of students requesting the independent study program at Pacific School should recognize that independent study at the elementary level must include commitment and dedication on their parts.

 The IS program follows the regular school calendar.
-(Note: Beginning in 2020-21, the IS classroom program will begin on the same day as the 5-day program.)
-IS students participate in the last day of school activities if it falls on a Wednesday or Friday.
+IS students participate in the first and last days of school even if they fall on a Wednesday or Friday.
 Students in 3rd through 6th grades participate in the CAASPP assessment program and other state or locally mandated assessments, which typically requires attending school a few Fridays in May.

 Classroom Program Attendance